maxaxehax/Anki-lang-turk/README.md

-# An Anki deck for the Turkish 1 course at KIT
+## An Anki deck for the Turkish 1 language course at KIT